top of page

 You can even adjust the texture of the jam.
 Where jelly doesn't have fruit chunks, jam does.
 You can mash with a spoon or potato masher to obtain your desired consistency or use a stick blender as I did.

 Baking is an art, but most importantly, it's a science.
 When making a cake, you want to have the highest rise possible.
 It's essential to follow a few key steps.
 Don't over-mix your flour, ensure your oven temperature is accurate, and most importantly, let your cake rest in the pan before removing it.
 Often, people want to remove it from the cake pan to stop it from cooking.
-At this phase, the cake is very delicate and soft; you don't want to knock out the air or compress the cake.
+At this phase, the cake is delicate and soft; you don't want to knock out the air or compress the cake.

 blogs, cake, powder sugar, eggs, ratio, bake ratio, bakery, jammy, centerpiece, simple recipe, homemade jam, from scratch, homeade